|

 user Home Premium is the best.

-memory), and the security is severely overdone.
+memory for that time period), and the security is severely overdone.
 Particularly annoying is

 User Account Control which pops up to confirm if you want to do even some